 Remember, you can edit your Inventory at any time.

-Now it's time to test the system.
-Go ahead, whirl around: Create an order, and a run.
-Understand Statuses and how post-processors work.
-See whether the Machines are reporting correctly into MES.
+Now it is time to test the system.
+Go ahead, whirl around: Create an order and some runs.
+Learn about Statuses and how they change over time.
+Confirm if your Machines are reporting correctly into the MES.
 If you have any problems, contact us.
 The easiest way to file a bug is to do so on our Zendesk page.
 Just click the "Submit a Request" button.

 7) Adding Users